hazelcast/hazelcast-reference-manual/src/NearCache.md

 - `INVALIDATE`
 - `CACHE_ON_UPDATE`

 If you choose `INVALIDATE`, the entry is removed from the Near Cache after the update/remove occurs in the underlying data structure, and before the operation (get) returns to the caller.
-Until the update/remove operation completes, the entry's old value can still be read from the near cache.
+Until the update/remove operation completes, the entry's old value can still be read from the Near Cache.

 If you choose `CACHE_ON_UPDATE`, the entry is updated after the update/remove occurs in the underlying data structure and before the operation (put/get) returns to the caller.
 If it is an update operation, it will remove the entry and the new value will be placed.
-Until the update/remove operation completes, the entry's old value can still be read from the near cache.
+Until the update/remove operation completes, the entry's old value can still be read from the Near Cache.
 Any threads reading the key after this point will read the new entry.
-If the mutative operation was a remove, the key will no longer exist in the the near cache and the original copy in the member.
+If the mutative operation was a remove, the key will no longer exist in the the Near Cache and the original copy in the member.

 ### Near Cache Preloader